 3.1.
 Plumbing contractors

-When Colorado plumbing contractors get convicted of a felony, they are required to report it to the State Plumbing Board within 45 days of the conviction.6 The Board may either:
+If you are a Colorado plumbing contractor and get convicted of a felony, you are required to report it to the State Plumbing Board within 45 days of the conviction.6 The Board may either:

 - take no action,

-However, the Board will give the licensee instructions on how to request a hearing by the board or an administrative law judge to contest any disciplinary actions.7
+However, the Board will give you instructions on how to request a hearing by the board or an administrative law judge to contest any disciplinary actions.7

 3.2.
 Electrical contractors

-When Colorado electrical contractors get convicted of a felony, they are required to report it to the State Electrical Board within 45 days of the conviction.8 The Board may either:
+If you are a Colorado electrical contractor and get convicted of a felony, you are required to report it to the State Electrical Board within 45 days of the conviction.8 The Board may either:

 - take no action,

-However, the Board will give the licensee instructions on how to request a hearing by the board or an administrative law judge to contest any disciplinary actions.9
+However, the Board will give you instructions on how to request a hearing by the board or an administrative law judge to contest any disciplinary actions.9

 3.3.
 General contractors

-Each local licensing department has its own disciplinary procedures for licensees who get convicted of a felony.
-Licensees should contact the board for the latest regulatory policies and disciplinary rules.
+Each local licensing department has its own disciplinary procedures if you get convicted of a felony.
+You should contact the board for the latest regulatory policies and disciplinary rules.

 4. Fighting discipline by Colorado contracting boards

-Contractors are advised to retain counsel when they are facing the possible suspension or revocation of their license.
-An experienced attorney knows how to compose the necessary paperwork and how best to advocate for the contractor at the hearing.
+You are advised to retain counsel when you are facing the possible suspension or revocation of your license.
+An experienced attorney knows how to compose the necessary paperwork and how best to advocate for you at the hearing.
 No matter the case, the attorney would try to show how:

-- the conviction does not detract from the contractor’s abilities or cast doubt on his/her character;
+- the conviction does not detract from your abilities or cast doubt on your character;

-- the contractor has taken responsibility for his/her actions;
+- you have taken responsibility for your actions;

-- the contractor is an asset to the community
+- you are an asset to the community

 5. Penalties for unauthorized contracting in Colorado